 A trade order is an agreement to buy or sell a specific asset like Bitcoin at a specific price or price range.

-In this lesson, you are going to learn about three of the most popular trade orders and how they work.
+In this article, you are going to learn about three of the most popular trade orders and how they work.

 What is a trade order?

-In our last lesson, we discussed responsible cryptocurrency trading.
+In our other post, we discussed responsible cryptocurrency trading.
 Now, we will analyse the three most popular order types and how they work to offer more of a foundation in cryptocurrency trading.

 Note that throughout this article we are referring to “spot trading”.
 This means the trade is always settled immediately if there is a match.